FAQ

 All patrons, regardless of age, must have a ticket to enter the theater.
 Children under the age of 12 must be accompanied by a parent or adult guardian and must have a ticket for a seat adjacent to the adult.

-Contrary to what many people think, formal attire—such as tuxedos and evening gowns—is not required at Philharmonic concerts.
+Contrary to what many people think, formal attire—such as tuxedos and evening gowns—is not required at orchestra concerts.
 Most of our patrons dress as if they are going out to a nice dinner or to church.
 We do ask that you please refrain from wearing perfume or cologne out of consideration for your fellow concert-goers who are allergic.

 Most concerts last approximately 2 hours, including a 15 minute intermission.
 Any significant exceptions to this will be noted on the individual concert page on our web site.
 Each performance is divided into two parts with an intermission in the middle.